 A: Cloaking devices, targeting radars, homing missiles/cluster missiles and a planet terrain map are some of the things we are planning to incorporate.

 Q: How can I contribute to the game's development?

-A: We are indeed in need of coders.
+A: (Update: no longer in development.)
+We are indeed in need of coders.
 I am currently undertaking the entire task of writing the program, and its not an easy job.
 3d Models are also needed for anymore ship types but again, after a release of the sprite compiler, you will be able to create your own models and missions.
 Mission Writers are needed to write to a certain script and programmers are welcome to add to the code.
 Since this is a freeware game, I will be happy to release parts of the code for refinement.
 To contribute to the development, please contact both Aaron, at email@example.com.